randsleadershipslack/documents-and-resources/code-of-conduct.md

 * Examine the channel topic for helpful tips.
 * Click on the channel details and read the about section to see how many members are present, what messages have already been pinned, and what files have been shared.

-**Consequence**: Posting the same message to multiple channels is spamming.
+**The Bottom Line**: Posting the same message to multiple channels is spamming.
 Don't spam.

 ## Direct Message Etiquette